ovidiuch/react-testing-examples/WHATSTHIS.md

 ## Dear friend,

-Writing and presenting these tests took a lot of work.
-I hope it will make your life easier!
+Presenting these tests took a lot of work.
+I hope they'll make your life easier!

 ### Working tests